--------------------

 “My wealth is burdened by nettled secrets.

-Please welcome me, two-spirit, to the river of old!”
+Please!
+Welcome me, Two-spirit, to the river of old!”

 I dry his face with my trembling hand; a hand both bare and aged.